 Those who seek a more challenging hiking route, may continue east on a footpath with signed with a red marking, the Amir footpath that commemorates a Golani lieutenant colonel who fell in Lebanon during a raid on terrorist targets in 1988.
 The path continues alongside the cliff until it reaches Amir Lookout Point, in which we might endure a spiritual as well as a windy experience when the North with all its vastness unfolds below us and the ridge falls 150 meters down to Nahal Betzet.
 The immense sea to which we shall through all of our sins stretches and fully catches our eyes.
 Of course, the best timing to visit here for having an astonishing experience of a sunset that plunges into the great sea is during dusk.
 We will arrive to the camping by foot through a cattle gate in the barbed wire fence, and through the staircase will climb upward a footpath whose red marking changes later into green.

 Unlike the Keshet Cave, Namer Cave [the tiger cave] has an entrance and a cavern that allows for entering and enjoying an interesting, though not so simple, route.
 To do so we should bring with us flashlights.
 From the entrance of Keshet Cave, we will return back to Route 899.
 Just below where the winding road starts to go downward, we will realize a small lot for allowing a roadside car parking in the route of the ascending lane.
 About 30 meters [98 feet] bellow us, we will identify a passage in the concrete gourdrail.
-This passage is the beginning of a footpath with a black marking, which will lead us to Nahal Namer [tiger stream] and Me'arat Namaer.
+This passage is the beginning of a footpath with a green marking, which will lead us to Nahal Namer [tiger stream] and Me'arat Namaer.

 You would probably want to know why this place had received the name tiger stream.
 Well, there are evidences that tigers had leaved in this place.
 One legend tells us about a Bedouin that went down to the stream and had met there an enfeebled, toothless old tiger that was killed by him on the spot.
 Another story informs us that a British officer that used to hunt as an hobby had arrived this stream during the British Mandate years and killed here a tigress he met.
 It had a cub, and the man brought it to the old zoo in Tel Aviv.
 Nahal Namer is a nice, not-difficult route for hiking, surrounded by Mediterranean forest.
 Near the cave, you would certainly notice a big Acer obtusifolium that grows there, a tree whose leaves were chosen to decorate the Canadian flag and whose sap is used for maple syrup production.